Missing doctor mystery: Huge ground search launched for man who vanished near idyllic beach

 This morning's police-led search began about 9am near the Papamoa Surf Lifesaving Club.

-For the best chance of conducting an effective search, police have asked that members of the public do not search independently in the area, but instead assist in this police-led search.

-A reporter at the scene said about 100 people had turned up so far.
+A reporter at the scene said about hundreds of people had turned up so far.

 Senior Constable Kurt Waugh said told the gathered volunteers Land Search and Rescue teams and police were searching some of the areas where David was more likely to be.